 Ballykilcavan Farm and Brewery

 Parents will love the brewery tour in which you learn about the on-site working brewery, the growing of barley and the crafting of beers.
-At the end, visitors can taste four different Ballykilcavan beers.
-Make sure someone is designated driver!
+At the end of the tour, visitors can taste four different Ballykilcavan beers.
+Make sure someone is the designated driver!

 Ballykilcavan Farm and Brewery is a great place to visit in Laois as a family.